 Spending a few days in Dubrovnik is plenty, but there are also a lot of day trips you can do in the area, like the Island of Lokrum, Bosnia and Herzegovina, Montenegro, an island hopping tour, or Cavtat if you do end up staying longer.

-Check out the Dubrovnik Lonely Planet guidebook to take with you!
+Check out the Dubrovnik Lonely Planet guidebook to take with you (and get 10% off when you use the code LITTLETHINGS10)!

 Walk the Walls